kjmjonline/go-minor/README.md

 This package contains some trivial functions that are needed by kjmjonline.

-It contains a zerolog helper function, [SetGlobalZerologToFile][setlog], to setup the zerolog logging facility.
+It contains a zerolog helper function [SetGlobalZerologToFile][setlog] to setup the zerolog logging facility.

 Fully qualified file paths for files in the current working directory can